kikutabryan/rl-racecar/README.md

 # RL Racecar Project

-This project demonstrates reinforcement learning for autonomous racecar driving using BeamNG and Stable Baselines3.
+This project demonstrates reinforcement learning using Soft Actor-Critic for autonomous racecar driving using BeamNG and Stable Baselines3.

 ## Setup Instructions